hadley/adv-r/Introduction.md

     mean(x = 1:10, trim = 0.05)

 Arguments are matched first by exact name, then by prefix matching and finally by position.

+There is a special argument called `...`.
+This argument will match any arguments not otherwise specifically matched, and can be used to call other functions.
+This is useful if you want to collect arguments to call another function, but you don't want to prespecify their possible names.

 You can define new infix operators with a special syntax: